This is a complete guide to Zero-Click searches in 2023.

 Below is an example of a knowledge Graph appearing on top of organic results for the query “famous tv shows on netflix”–

 Below is an example of a knowledge Graph appearing on the right side of organic results for the query “who is Mary Kom”–

 Below is an example of a brand knowledge Graph appearing on the right side of organic results for the query “Apple”–

 A simple search query for Apple resulted in a depth information on the SERP.

 Below is an example of a brand knowledge Graph appearing Google SERP for the query “Swimming near me”–

 Near me option is a highly popular Google search feature that is very much relied upon among mobile users.

-There are three main strategies that will help you to be successful in this–
+There are 9 main strategies that can help you improve your visibility–

 - Optimize your pages that are already ranked for keywords with SERP features.